Assume you get to know a person and want to gauge whether that person is a senior developer. How do you find out?

 The skill list approach has its value.
 Compare a person’s skill list to what your project demands right now.
 This can help you predict the short-term future, the first month or so.
 If said person entered your project (or company), would they have the skills to become productive right away?

-With the exception of weird, slowly-moving places.
+We have a lot of progress and dynamics in our field.
+Whatever skills people have today will be insufficient two, let alone five years down the line.
+Not irrelevant, but insufficient.
+(With the exception of weird, slowly-moving places.
 The kind of place where a real senior developer would not want to dwell for long.
-At least, I wouldn’t.
+At least, I wouldn’t.)

 So I recommend being interested in long-term prediction.
-Maximum overlap of a person’s skill list with your present-day skill-demand list is a mediocre predictor of long-term performance.
-Learning is more important than knowing.
+Maximum overlap of a person’s present-day skill list with your present-day skill-demand list is a mediocre predictor of long-term performance.
+In the long run, learning is more important than knowing.

-The consequences of decisions are increasingly hidden in the fog of unknown.
+I have been told the higher up a career ladder some manager gets, the less clear-cut the questions become that confront her or him.
+Higher up the responsibility ladder, the consequences of decisions are increasingly hidden in the fog of the unknown.
 Of course, sharp, clear thinking is valuable at any level.
 But at the top of things, instinct and gut feeling are also needed.
-In fact, they become increasingly important.
+Quite urgently so.

-There are standard problems and there are real problems.
+Problem solving is rather obviously wanted of any developer.
+But then, there are standard problems and there are real problems.

 This is daily business, the normal thing, the ordinary.
 It finds little mention in these pages.
 It stands for quiet, busy times.
 Happy times.
 Let there be no mistake: I like feature development.